Gokulathil Seethai (film): Plot

 When Rishi passes the letter through a drunk stranger to Nila on the night before her wedding, she shows it to her doctor groom.
-The doctor reads the ‘suicide’ note, empathizes with Mohan, and encourages Nila to go ahead and marry him, wishing her good luck, promising that he would marry Nila's sister instead.
+The doctor reads the ‘suicide’ note, empathises with Mohan, and encourages Nila to go ahead and marry him, wishing her good luck, promising that he would marry Nila's sister instead.
 Nila sneaks out of the wedding hall and gets into a car.
 The car stops halfway through, and Nila is surprised to see Rishi in the driver seat.
 Rishi reveals his surprise that Nila has not run away from the car and subtly acknowledges his own defeat.
 The car stops at a house.
 Rishi lets Nila out and tells her that the house was where he was born and that that is where her ‘first night’ is going to happen and asks her to go in.
 Nila warns Rishi that her first night will turn out to be Rishi's last night.
 Rishi sarcastically approves her "bravado" but still encourages her to go in.
 Nila enters that house confused until she sees Mohan begging his parents and his sister to approve his love for Nila.
 What follows is an ugly altercation among the four.
 Rishi, who is drinking outside the house, hears this and enters in.
 Mohan tells his parents that Rishi is his boss and he gave the house as a gift for their upcoming wedding.
 Mohan's parents speak ill of Rishi and sarcastically suggest him to marry Nila since he gave her a ride in the middle of the night.
 Mohan changes his mind soon and asks Rishi to drop Nila back off at the wedding hall.
 Rishi gets upset at Mohan and tries to convince him about Nila's trust, but in vain.
 Nila gives up on Mohan and asks Rishi to leave the place.
 Rishi leaves the house, calling Mohan an idiot.
 He offers to drop Nila off at the wedding hall, but she hesitates to go back, worrying about her sister's future.
 Rishi offers his own house until she finds a place on her own.
-Nila, who is initially skeptical, accepts the offer after Rishi's word that he will never mistreat someone in despair.
+Nila, who is initially sceptical, accepts the offer after Rishi's word that he will never mistreat someone in despair.

 Rishi tells Mohan that he should have fired him for what he did the previous night but lets him stay due to his family debts.
 However, he confirms that their friendship is over.
 Rishi later takes Nila to a party where his friends mistake her for a call girl and embarrass her by asking her price per night.
 Rishi gets angry and storms out of the place with Nila.
-He apologizes to her for what happened ,but she shrugs it off by letting him know that Rishi had never been out with his mother or sisters or any other decent woman.
+He apologises to her for what happened, but she shrugs it off by letting him know that Rishi had never been out with his mother or sisters or any other decent woman.
 This hurts Rishi, who drinks too much, and they get into a big argument.
 Nila cools him off by offering her friendship.